joshbegley/nyt-latest/README.md

 **A Silicon Valley County Battles With Uber Over Reporting of Sexual Assault**\
 `Uber does not inform the police of such incidents, citing advocacy group guidelines.
-But officials in a California district argue that it should.`\
+But officials in a California county argue that it should.`\
 https://nytimes.com/2022/10/03/technology/uber-sexual-assault-reporting-santa-clara-county.html?searchResultPosition=1

 **Read the Report on Abuse in Women’s Soccer**\